 …and you didn’t have to work again, ever.
 What would you choose to do?
 You might travel the world, buy yourself a new house and a car/ boat/ airplane (!).
 But once you’d be done with all that, how would you spend your time?
 What is the most exciting option from your list of possibilities?
 Which career would you pursue even if you didn’t have to?
 It might not be the easiest one to get into, the cheapest or the most prestigious, but it is the one that will make you happy to get up in the morning and look forward to your day.

-If you’re still unsure about your path after trying my ideas above, just remember one thing: You don’t have to stick to one option forever!
+If you’ve tried all my ideas above and you’re still undecided, just remember one thing: You don’t have to stick to one option forever!
 It may be that all your career ideas are exciting.
 You may have found that theoretically you could turn all your passions into a career.
 You might be what Barbara Sher called a ‘Renaissance Soul’ and Marci Alboher referred to a ‘Slash Worker’.
 That’s ok, pursue all of them!
 In order to make this scenario work, you will have to narrow down your options temporarily.
 This will prevent you from getting overwhelmed.
 So start with one idea, the easiest one, maybe the most practical one.
 Remember, this doesn’t mean you’ll have to give up on the others.
 Once you’ve taken steps towards one career, you can start to figure out how to implement the others too.